skabeo/rails-api/README.md

 <br>

-# 📖 My Tracker <a id="about-project"></a>
+# 📖 Rails api <a id="about-project"></a>

-**My Tracker**.
-Explore the captivating tale of transactions within a category through this enchanting webpage.
-Experience the ups, downs and surprising turns as numbers come together and navigate their path through the ledger.
+**Rails api**  is the repository responsible for managing the backend of the greetings webpage.
+It handles data processing and interactions, ensuring a seamless user experience.

 ## 🛠 Built With <a id="built-with"></a>